Originate/scriptkeeper/README.md

         exitcode?: number
           # Mocked exitcode of the command.
           # Default: 0
+interpreter?: string
+    # The interpreter that should be used to run the tested script.
+    # Example: "/bin/bash", default: The program itself will be executed
+    # directly, without an interpreter.
+In that case it has to have the
+    # executable flag set.
+Often you also will need a hashbang.
 unmockedCommands: [string]
   # List of executables that are not going to be mocked out, but are going to be
   # executed instead.